-On 30 April 2017, Sochi Autodrom hosted the Formula 1 Russian Grand Prix for the forth time.
-The Formula 1 round was held with the support of the title partner VTB Group and sponsor LUKOIL.
+On 30 April 2017, Sochi Autodrom hosted the FORMULA 1 RUSSIAN GRAND PRIX with the packed grandstands for the fourth time.
+The FORMULA 1 round was held with the support of the title partner VTB Group and sponsor LUKOIL.

-About 60 thousand spectators supported the Formula 1 drivers on the day of the race, and over four days, 150 thousand Formula 1 fans visited the most modern circuit in Europe.
+About 60 thousand spectators supported the FORMULA 1 drivers on the day of the race, and over the four days, 150 thousand FORMULA 1 fans visited the most modern circuit in Europe.

-The first official practice sessions took place on Friday with qualifying on Saturday, and on Sunday the Grand Prix brought a lot of pleasure to the connoisseurs of intriguing intense battles.
-During Saturday’s qualifying, a new Sochi Autodrom record was set - Ferrari driver Sebastian Vettel set the lap time of 1:33.194, beating last year’s result of the current world champion Nico Rosberg (1:35.337).
+The four days of the weekend became a real motorsport festival.
+The first drivers’ autograph sessions and the pit lane walk for the four-day ticket holders took place on Thursday.
+On Friday, the teams hold the first official practice sessions with qualifying taking place on Saturday and the Grand Prix bringing a lot of pleasure to the connoisseurs of intriguing intense battles on Sunday.
+During Saturday’s qualifying, a new Sochi Autodrom record was set - Ferrari driver Sebastian Vettel clocked 1:33.194, beating the previous year’s result of Nico Rosberg (1:35.337).

-Russian driver Daniil Kvyat was 12th in his home Grand Prix.
-Russian fans also saw another fallow countryman on the track - the reserve driver of the Renault Sport F1 Team, participant of the SMP Racing programme Sergey Sirotkinin took part in Friday's practice session.
+Russian driver Daniil Kvyat in a Toro Rosso finished his home Grand Prix 12th.
+Russian fans also saw another fellow countryman on the track - Renault reserve driver, participant of the SMP Racing programme Sergey Sirotkin took part in Friday's practice session.

-It was during this race weekend that motorsport fans discovered for themselves a completely new Russian Grand Prix.
-Formula 1 got even closer to its dedicated fans - for the first time in the history of the championship, the spectators were able to have a ride on the track.
-Such a unique opportunity was presented to the fans by the organisers of the FORMULA 1 VTB RUSSIAN GRAND PRIX in conjunction with FORMULA ONE MANAGEMENT and Mercedes-Benz RUS.
-One hundred lucky winners from among the spectators who won the creative contest, as well as the guests of the Formula 1 Paddock Club and media representatives enjoyed the high speed of the Mercedes-Benz Laps race taxi during all three days of the weekend.
-The passengers who could not believe their luck went on a breathtaking ride accompanied by racing aces - first Russian Formula 1 driver Vitaly Petrov, chief instructor of the AMG Driving Academy Aleksey Karachev, chief instructor of the Mercedes-Benz Driving Academy Aleksandr Glavnov and other motorsport stars.
+It was during that weekend when motorsport fans discovered a completely new Russian Grand Prix.
+The FORMULA 1 championship got even closer to its dedicated fans - for the first time in its history, the spectators were able to have a ride on the track.
+Such a unique opportunity was presented to the fans by the organisers of the 2017 FORMULA 1 VTB RUSSIAN GRAND PRIX in conjunction with FORMULA ONE and Mercedes-Benz Russia.
+One hundred lucky winners out of the spectators who won the creative contest, as well as guests of the FORMULA 1 Paddock Club and media representatives enjoyed the high speed of the Mercedes-Benz Laps race taxi during all three days of the weekend.
+The passengers who could not believe their luck went on a breath-taking ride accompanied by racing aces - first Russian FORMULA 1 driver Vitaly Petrov, chief instructor of the AMG Driving Academy Aleksey Karachev, chief instructor of the Mercedes-Benz Driving Academy Aleksandr Glavnov and other motorsport stars.

-An eventful entertainment programme did not allow the spectators to get bored over all four days.
+An eventful entertainment programme kept the spectators entertained all four days.
 There were many thematic sites in the Olympic Park.
 Spectacular shows, sports and creative master classes, competitions - everyone found something to their liking.
-The spectators could buy merchandise with the symbols of the teams in the F1 Village, visit the Craft Village, a park of sports entertainment, a fan zone, watch riders perform stunts and cyclists’ performances in the Extreme Park, try themselves as drivers in racing simulators in the Game Zone or in the karting centre.
+The spectators could buy branded merchandise of the teams in the F1 Village, visit the Craft Village, a park of sports entertainment, a fan zone, watch riders perform stunts and cyclists’ performances in the Extreme Park, try themselves as drivers in racing simulators in the Game Zone or in the karting centre.
 In Heineken Village one could relax and enjoy the excellent taste of the famous Dutch beer.
 The autosport museum inside the Main Grandstand and Sochi Auto Museum holding a unique collection of retro cars were also open to the spectators.
 The fans were able to attend public skating sessions, as well as master classes in figure skating in the Iceberg Winter Sports Palace.